jermnelson/Colorado-Springs-Friends-Meeting-Website/2014/first-month/MinutesForMeetingForWorshipForBusiness.md

         life.
 Spiritual learning continues throughout life, and often in unexpected ways.
 There is inspiration to be found all around us, in the natural world, in the science and arts, in our work and friendships, in our sorrows as as well as in our joys.
 Are you open to new light, from whatever source it may come?
-Do you approach new ideas with discrenment?
+Do you approach new ideas with discernment?
         (page 6)

 2. Acceptance of Twelfth Month Minutes:

     [http://coloradospringsquakers.org/meetings/Business/2013/12](http://coloradospringsquakers.org/meetings/Business/2013/12)
-    Minutes accepted proventually
+    Minutes accepted provisionally

 3. Clerk's Report:  The clerk asks for your patience and support as she begins this new position in service to the Meeting.
 She is thankful for